Wright-Patt Fire Department Conducts Fire Training

-Firefighters from the 788th Civil Engineer Squadron fire department spray a fire on an aircraft training fuselage at Wright-Patterson Air Force Base, Ohio, April 26, 2021.
+Firefighters from the 788th Civil Engineer Squadron fire department enter an aircraft training fuselage to put out an interior fire at Wright-Patterson Air Force Base, Ohio, April 26, 2021.
 Crews from the 788th CES fire department train twice a year to ensure their skills are always up to date.
 (U.S. Air Force photo by Wesley Farnsworth)

 |Date Taken: